etijskens/wetppr/docs/vsc-infrastructure.md

 ...
 ```

+!!!
+Note
     If the key is in sub-directory `.ssh` of you home directory, the `-i path/to/my/private-ssh-key` can be omitted.

+The `ssh` command above, connects your terminal session to the **login node** of the Vaughan cluster.
+This is where users execute simple tasks like job preparation, organization their workspace and projects,
+create input data, software development, small tests, ...
+Computational tasks, on the other hand, are
+executed on ***compute nodes*** (see below, [Submitting jobs on Vaughan][submitting-jobs-on-vaughan]).
 After the command is finished, you can use the terminal as if you were working on the login node.
 The
 current working directory will be a location in your file system on the cluster, rather than on your local machine.